 Proper storage of Industrial safety documentsBy Allison West.

-Each year, the Occupational Safety and Health Administration (OSHA) publishes their Top Ten list of most cited violations.
+Each year, the Occupational Safety and Health Administration (OSHA) publishes its Top Ten list of most-cited violations.
 For 2017, the number one cited violation was fall protection.
 The second most cited was general industry hazard communication.

 OSHA’s standard for Hazard Communication requires “the development and distribution of information for employees regarding the hazards of chemicals used in the workplace, in the form of labels and safety data sheets (SDS) as well as training for employees to thoroughly understand the risks.” (www.clicksafety.com).

 If you’re the one in charge of purchasing storage and organizing your company’s safety information, you should select products carefully.
 They should be made to stand up to rigorous use in demanding manufacturing environments; and protect from liquids, spills, and dirt.